Independent reference. Not affiliated with any vendor mentioned on this site.

 QRadar vs Splunk vs Sentinel cost at equivalent volume?

-At 50 GB per day (~3,500 EPS equivalent), QRadar on Cloud runs approximately $110K-$140K per year on licensing, against Splunk Cloud at $135K-$175K and Sentinel PAYG at $95K.
+At 50 GB per day (~3,500 EPS equivalent), QRadar on Cloud runs approximately $110K-$140K per year on licensing, against Splunk Cloud at $135K-$175K and Sentinel at $59K-$78K (50 GB promotional commit vs PAYG).
 QRadar's compliance content packs and out-of-box detection rules favour regulated industries.
 Splunk wins on raw analytics depth.
 Sentinel wins on Microsoft-shop TCO.
 The platforms genuinely compete; price alone rarely decides.

 Updated 2 May 2026